 Type % Policy Assignments Note: Assignments must be done in pencil unless otherwise specified!
 15% Class work assignments will be assigned on a regular basis, and will usually be worth between 5 and 20 points.
 Homework assignments will be graded on accuracy.
 Students may correct missed items on homework to get back half of a point for each item corrected.
 Late assignments will earn up to half credit, depending on the quality, and must be turned in by the test on that unit.
 Objectives will be due on the day of the test and will be graded by completion.
 Students will have reading assignments as a regular part of their homework assignments.
 Students will fill out a Reading Response Form (RRF), which will be turned in at the end of the unit.
 Students can earn up to 10 points per RRF, depending on the quality and timeliness of the assignment when it is turned in.
 Quizzes 15% Quizzes may or may not be announced.
 Expect quizzes on a daily basis.
 Quizzes could be worth anywhere from 3 to 20 points.
 Assessments Note: Assessments must be done in pencil unless otherwise specified!
 55% Each project will have a rubric that will be given to the class on the day it is assigned.
 Projects will usually be worth between 50 and 100 points.
 Tests will always be announced in advance and will be worth approximately 100 points each.
 There will be 5 unit tests this semester.
-Binder and Participation 5% Students will be required to keep a binder for this class, which will be graded once per semester.
-Students will need to bring their notepacket to class every day.
-Final Exam 10% A final exam will be given at the end of the semester.
+Final Exam 15% A final exam will be given at the end of the semester.
 Students will receive a course blueprint prior to the exam.
 The final exam will replace a student's lowest score, unless the final exam is the lowest score.